MightyExodia/Cybersecurity-HomeLab/README.md

 6. Go into the folder where you extracted Kali, and then double click on the ".vbox" file
     > Blue icon
 7. In the VirtualBox window, you will see the Kali Linux OS imported

+## Properly configuring the Virtual Machine
+> This is important for both Windows 10 and Kali Linux VMs
+> This is to ensure that whatever it is you're doing on your VM, doesn't spill over the your Host system